We provide support to

 - Bereaved family members

-- The general public in the Chinese community who would like to have access to resources on cancer and or chronic disease as well as related community services
+- People in the Chinese community who would like to have access to resources on cancer and or chronic disease as well as related community services

-- The general public who are interested in gaining experiences in volunteer work
+- People who are interested in gaining experiences in volunteer work

 - Mainstream service providers who require consultation

 The Society is run primarily by a volunteer workforce from all walks of life.
-With the support of paid professional staff trained in social work, community service and counselling, the Society provides a raft of services that help cancer and or chronic illness sufferers to improve their quality of life.
-Currently, CCCIS has over 50 volunteers working on a part-time/casual basis, and one full-time volunteer managing the Society.
-CCCIS draws on the personal experiences and skills of their volunteers and provides on-going training to their volunteer staff.
+With the support of paid professional staff trained in social work, community service and counselling, the Society provides a raft of services that help cancer and or people affected by chronic illnesses to improve their quality of life.
+Currently, CCCIS has over 60 volunteers working on a part-time/casual basis with assistance from the staff.
+CCCIS draws on the personal experiences and skills of its volunteers and provides ongoing training to its volunteer staff.
 Small grants are also offered to volunteers who require further training externally.

 Services we offer

 The Society works as a team, offering a range of programs and services including:

 The Society’s Family Support Team staff and volunteers reach out to cancer sufferers who are isolated, terminally ill, or those who have special needs.
 Support includes

 - home visits and regular outreach to Box Hill Hospital and Peter MacCallum Cancer Centre.
 Practical assistance such as cooking and loans for wheelchairs/walking frames are offered upon request.